Sufficient Control of Complex Networks: Graphic Theoretical Explanation for Network Controllability

 \subsection{Structural Controllability}

 Consider the following system with linear dynamics

-where $\mathbf{x}(t) = [x_{1}(t),..,x_{N}(t)]^{T}$ is the state vector of {\it N} nodes at time \textsl{t} with an initial state \textbf{x}(0), $\mathbf{u}(t) = [u_{1}(t),...,u_{M}(t)]^{T}$ is the time-dependent external control input vector of {\it M} external control sources in which the same input $u_{i}(t)$ may connect to multiple nodes.
-The matrix $A = [a_{ij}]_{N\times N}$ is the weighted adjacency matrix of the network, i.e., $a_{ij} \ne 0$ if there is a link connecting node \textsl{j} to node \textsl{i}; and $a_{ij} = 0$ otherwise.
-The matrix $B = [b_{im}]_{N\times M}$ is the input matrix where $b_{im}$ is one when controller \textsl{m} is connected to node \textsl{i} and zero otherwise.
-In a classical article, Lin {\cite{lin1974structural}} gives the following conclusion of the structural controllability.
+where $\mathbf{x}(t) \in \mathbb{R}^{N \times 1}$ is the state vector of {\it N} nodes at time \textsl{t} with an initial state $\textbf{x}(0)$, $\mathbf{u}(t) \in \mathbb{R}^{M \times 1}$ is the time-dependent external control input vector of {\it M} external control sources in which the same input $u_{i}(t)$ may connect to multiple nodes.
+The system matrix $A = (a_{ij}) \in \mathbb{R}^{N \times N}$ is the transpose of the adjacency matrix of the network, i.e., the matrix element $a_{ij} \ne 0$ if there is a link connecting node \textsl{j} to node \textsl{i}; and $a_{ij} = 0$ otherwise.
+The matrix $B =(b_{ij}) \in \{0, 1\}^{N \times M}$ is the input matrix where $b_{im}$ is one when controller \textsl{m} is connected to node \textsl{i} and zero otherwise.
+Hereafter, we will use $(A,B)$ to refer to the system (\ref{eq.system}).
+In a classical article, Lin {\cite{Lin1974}} gives the following conclusion about the structural controllability.